Table of Contents

 Mapping to Records

-The framework supports mapping to record types:
+The source generator supports mapping to record types with init properties:

 {